josephtugah/jaffle_shop/README.md

 - **dbt_project.yml**: Configures the project, including materialization settings.
   - **Staging models** are materialized as views.
   - **Marts models** are materialized as tables.
+Refer to the dbt_project.yml file in the README file

 ### Folders in the Project